-Questionnaires are mailed to a probability sample of firms selected from the larger Service Annual Survey (SAS) sample.
+Questionnaires are mailed to a probability sample of firms selected from the larger Service Annual Survey (SAS) and Annual Retail Trade Survey (ARTS) samples.
 The sample includes firms of all sizes; however, firms without paid employees (nonemployers) are not included in the estimates.

 The estimates in this report are summarized by industry classification based on the 2007 North American Industry Classification System (NAICS).

 NAICS groups establishments into industries based on the activities in which they are primarily engaged.
 This system, developed jointly by the statistical agencies of Canada, Mexico, and the United States, allows for comparisons of business activity across North America.

 Detailed information about NAICS can be found here.

 Estimates are presented for selected industries in the following NAICS sectors (2-digit NAICS codes) and subsectors (3-digit NAICS codes):